Spain // 46 States, one Europe

 This consultative body to the Committee of Ministers prepares opinions, promotes the implementation of Rec(2000)19 and collects information about the functioning of prosecution services in Europe.

-- José Manuel García-Margallo y Marfil, Minister for Foreign Affairs and Cooperation.
+- José Manuel Albares Bueno, Minister for Foreign Affairs, European Union and Cooperation

-- Luis Javier Gil Catalina, Ambassador Extraordinary and Plenipotentiary, Permanent Representative to the Council of Europe since May 2014.
+- Manuel Montobbio, Ambassador, Permanent Representative to the Council of Europe

 Spain is represented in the Parliamentary Assembly by a delegation of 12 representatives and 12 substitutes.